RafaelDe-Leon/Crystal-Collector/README.md

 The main objective of this was to create a interactive game using HTML, CSS and Jquery.

-click [here] (https://rafaelde-leon.github.io/Crystal-Collector/) to play the game.
+click (https://rafaelde-leon.github.io/Crystal-Collector/) to play the game.

 ## How to Play